-- 1. The following guidelines supplement those adopted by APhA in 1967: - (a) Provide for beneficiary contribution toward program financing. - (b) Provide for government reimbursement of claims directly to the pharmacist. - (c) Compensate pharmacists by means of a professional fee commensurate with the level of professional service performed in addition to making reimbursement for the cost of the drugs. - (d) Establish a per-prescription, fixed amount (copayment) that must be paid by the beneficiary when obtaining drugs. - (e) To ensure patients receive safe and effective drugs, establish a list of reimbursable amounts for each drug based on a nationally available product of acceptable quality and cost. - (f) Include all drugs having therapeutic use, whether for chronic or acute conditions. - (g) Include all persons eligible for Part B Medicare coverage.
+The following guidelines supplement those adopted by APhA in 1967:

+- (a) Provide for beneficiary contribution toward program financing. - (b) Provide for government reimbursement of claims directly to the pharmacist.

+- (c) Compensate pharmacists by means of a professional fee commensurate with the level of professional service performed in addition to making reimbursement for the cost of the drugs. - (d) Establish a per-prescription, fixed amount (co-payment) which must be paid by the beneficiary when obtaining drugs. - (e) To assure patients of receiving safe and effective drugs, establish a list of reimbursable amounts for each drug based on a nationally available product of acceptable quality and cost. - (f) Include all drugs having therapeutic use, whether for chronic or acute conditions. - (g) Include all persons eligible for Part B Medicare coverage.